-Our First Impressions guide contains insights and examples that will help you assess the potential impact, and make informed decisions when choosing your approach to IFRS 9 implementation.
+Our First Impressions (PDF, 592KB) guide contains insights and examples that will help you assess the potential impact, and make informed decisions when choosing your approach to IFRS 9 implementation.

 The role of risk managers is becoming increasingly more important as the regulatory regimes around the world adopt a more risk-based approach.
 One of the most challenging areas for risk managers, insurers and regulators alike is identifying and assessing emerging risks that may affect the industry.
 It requires monitoring of global developments and thinking the unimaginable.
 Even when the risk has been identified, its impact can be difficult to quantify, yet it may be significant.

 Emerging risks in the global insurance industry is the latest chapter in this year's Evolving Insurance Risk and Regulation series.
 This paper considers a number of key emerging risks for the insurance sector, which all insurers and regulators should be considering, regardless of geography.